nufke/loxberrypwa/README.md

 This is an [Ionic](https://ionicframework.com/)-based PWA to be installed on the [LoxBerry](https://loxwiki.atlassian.net/wiki/spaces/LOXBERRY/overview), a Raspberry Pi image offering additional features for the [Loxone](https://www.loxone.com/) smart home automation system.

-This App will interact with the LoxBerry MQTT Broker to enable the creation of a dynamic user interface with contols defined per rooms and category.
+This App will interact with the LoxBerry [MQTT Gateway](https://wiki.loxberry.de/plugins/mqtt_gateway/start) and [Loxone-MQTT Gateway](https://github.com/nufke/node-lox-mqtt-gateway) to enable the creation of a dynamic user interface with contols defined per rooms and category.
 The controls defined in this App will get their own [MQTT topic](https://github.com/nufke/loxberrypwa/wiki/MQTT-API) and control interface, enabling interaction and integration with Loxone, LoxBerry, or other platforms such as [Node-RED](https://nodered.org/) or [IOBroker](https://www.iobroker.net/).

 The concept of a Progressive Web App is used to offer a light-weight development and deployment platform.
 Most operating systems available today offer the integration of a PWA on the start screen or direct installation as a web app.
 Obviously, the build flow could be extended to create a stand-alone app for mobile or desktop usage, but this is out-of-scope for this project.